owlbarn/tutorial/book/case-recommender/README.md

   Array.copy !leaf
 ```

 Finally, `search_leaves` returns the leaves/clusters which have the given `id` inside it.
-It mainly depends on the `iter_iterate` function which iterates all the leaves in a tree and apply function, to perform this search.
+It mainly depends on the `iter_iterate` function which iterates all the leaves in a tree and applies function, to perform this search.

 All these code above is executed on one tree.
 When we collect the k-NN candidates from all the trees, instead of calculating the vector similarity, we utilise the frequency/count of the vectors in the union of all the candidate sets from all the RP-trees.